 Please be aware that bankruptcy is a serious step with long-lasting consequences - and it could cost you your home, if you own it.

 Learn more about bankruptcy

-Note that entering bankruptcy will affect your credit rating in the medium to long term.
+Note that entering bankruptcy will affect your credit rating in the short to medium term and could also affect it in the long term.

 Back to top